The Veil (South Korean TV series)

 The Veil (Korean: 검은 태양) is a 2021 South Korean television series starring Namkoong Min, Park Ha-sun, and Kim Ji-eun.
 Its screenplay, written by Park Seok-ho, won the 2018 MBC Drama Screenplay Contest.
-It aired from September 17 to October 23, 2021, as the first series on MBC's newly established Fridays and Saturdays at 22:00 (KST) time slot.
+It aired on MBC TV from September 17 to October 23, 2021, every Friday and Saturday at 22:00 (KST).

 A two-part spin-off of the series titled Moebius: The Veil, which was focused on the backstories of Park Ha-sun, Jung Moon-sung and Jang Young-nam's characters, aired on October 29–30, 2021.

 Synopsis

 It is about a top field agent in the National Intelligence Service (NIS).
 After going missing a year ago, he returns to the organization to find an internal traitor who dropped him into the abyss.